kalisio/kaabah/docs/guides/advanced-usage.md

 ### Updating the services

-When updating Kaabah, you may need to update the services running on a given infrastructure.
+When updating **Kaabah**, you may need to update the services running on a given infrastructure.
 You can rely on Terraform to proceed:

 1. taint the resource assigned to the services, that is to say: `null_resource.services`